thegenemyers/FASTK/README.md

 1. a histogram of the frequency with which each k&#8209;mer in the data set occurs.
 2. a table of k&#8209;mer/count pairs sorted lexicographically on the k&#8209;mer where a < c < g < t.
 3. a k&#8209;mer count profile of every sequence in the data set.
 A **profile** is the sequence of counts of the n-(k-1) consecutive k&#8209;mers of a sequence of length n.
+4. a **relative profile** of every ssequence in the data set against a FastK table produced for another data set.

 Note carefully, that in order to accommodate the unknown orientation of a sequencing read, a k&#8209;mer and its Watson Crick complement are considered to be the same k&#8209;mer by FastK, where the lexicograpahically smaller of the two alternatives is termed **canonical**.
-The histogram is always produced whereas the production of a k&#8209;mer table (2.) and profiles (3.) are controlled by command line options.
+The histogram is always produced whereas the production of a k&#8209;mer table (2.) and profiles (3.&4.) are controlled by command line options.
 The table (2.) is over just the *canonical* k&#8209;mers present in the data set.
-Producing profiles (3.) as part of the underlying sort is much more efficient than producing them after the fact using a table or hash of all k&#8209;mers such as is necessitated when using other k&#8209;mer counter programs.
+Producing profiles (3.&4.) as part of the underlying sort is much more efficient than producing them after the fact using a table or hash of all k&#8209;mers such as is necessitated when using other k&#8209;mer counter programs.
 The profiles are recorded in a space-efficient compressed form, e.g. about 4.7-bits per base for a recent 50X HiFi asssembly data set.

 ```